huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 be able to distinguish DoQ from other protocols that use QUIC, like HTTP, and apply different treatment.

-The lack of measures in this specification to avoid protocol classification is not an endorsement of such practices. an endorsement of such practices.
+The lack of measures in this specification to avoid protocol classification is not an endorsement of such practices.

 ## No Server Initiated Transactions